GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Training Method and Dataset

-~ \textbf{Instruction data design.} Our method initially trains the LLM to learn how to generate textual prompts based on contextual information, which in turn drives a pre-trained text-to-video model to produce videos.
+Our method initially trains the LLM to learn how to generate textual prompts based on contextual information, which in turn drives a pre-trained text-to-video model to produce videos.
 To effectively train the LLM to generate these prompts, we meticulously developed an instruction-following dataset named GPT4Video-50k.
 The fundamental idea behind constructing this dataset is to utilize video descriptions in place of actual video content.
-Subsequently, we leverage the most advanced language model currently available, GPT-4, to create extensive dialogue data centered around these video descriptions.
+Subsequently, we leverage the most advanced language model, GPT-4, to create extensive dialogue data centered around these video descriptions.

 More specifically, first, we randomly extracted 10,000 data examples from the Webvid10M~\cite{webvid} dataset and obtained their video descriptions.
 We used the string ``\texttt{<video> Video Caption </video>}" as a placeholder for the actual video in the prompt to GPT-4, where ``Video Caption" served as the placeholder for the video descriptions, and the ``\texttt{<video>}" and ``\texttt{</video>}" tags marked the boundaries of the video description.
 In the prompt, we require GPT-4 to construct three dialogue between two individuals (not a person and an assistant like most other LLMs) centered around the provided Video Caption (representing a real video).
 This approach makes our model's responses more reflective of real human emotions, rather than just those of an assistant.
-The complete example of dialogues and the detailed prompt, please refer to our supplementary materials.
-After generating the dialogue, we replaced the string representing the video in the dialogue with the original video.
+The complete example of dialogues and the detailed prompt are detailed in supplementary material.